FudaWiki/fudawiki-files/newgames/kwa-do.md

 A player/team with a **positive** net score **adds** that score to their total score in the game.

-`Player's Total Score = Sum of the net scores obtained in every round`
+`Player's/Team's Total Score = Sum of the net scores obtained in every round`

 > **Negative** net scores are treated as **0 points**.
 {.is-warning}